Tallahassee Memorial Financial Policy

-- Medicare patients are eligible for FAP only if they qualify at 100% charity care.
+- Medicare patients are eligible only if they qualify for 100% charity based on income/household size

-- FAP applies to all patients regardless of age, gender, race, ethnic background, creed or national origin.
+- FAP applies to all patients regardless of age, gender, race, ethnicity, creed or national origin

-- There is no time limit for applying for FAP.
-If the account is in Bad Debt Collections, the patient can still apply for FAP.
+- There is no time limit for applying for FAP, including accounts in collections

-- The patient’s liquid and non-liquid assets (excluding personal residence, retirement funds such as a 403(b) or 401(k) plan, and automobile) are considered in the final determination of financial assistance as possible sources of payment.
+- The patient’s liquid and non-liquid assets (excluding personal residence, retirement funds, and automobile) are considered in the final determination of financial assistance as possible sources of payment.

 - The Application for Assistance with Hospital Expenses will be used as the application form for the process.

-- A FAP application can be used to cover services rendered 12-months after the date of the FAP application approval.
+- A FAP application can be used to cover services rendered 12 months after the date of the FAP approval.